 1. Local PT Company

 A local PT (Perseroan Terbatas) company is also known as a limited liability company.
-Only local entrepreneurs and investors are allowed to incorporate this entity.
-There are 3 categories under a local PT company:
+Besides, only local entrepreneurs and investors are allowed to incorporate this entity.
+Hence, there are 3 categories under a local PT company:

 2. PT PMA Company

-PT PMA (Penanaman Modal Asing) company is wholly or partially owned limited liability company and is governed by the Foreign Capital Investment Law.
-This means that foreign investors may not be eligible to incorporate a company in selected sectors under the Positive Investment List.
+However, PT PMA (Penanaman Modal Asing) company is a wholly or partially owned limited liability company and is governed by the Foreign Capital Investment Law.
+Also, this means that foreign investors may not be eligible to incorporate a company in selected sectors under the Positive Investment List.

 Incorporating a company in Indonesia can be difficult if you do not understand their local language.
 Reach out to us for reliable incorporation services so you can scale your business to success.